ibm-cloud-docs/containers/cl-add-ons-cluster-autoscaler.md

 ---

 copyright:
-  years: 2014, 2025
+  years: 2024, 2026

-lastupdated: "2025-12-03"
+lastupdated: "2026-02-26"

-keywords: autoscaler, add-on, autoscaler change log, cluster autoscaler
+keywords: change log, version history, Cluster autoscaler

-subcollection: containers
+subcollection: "containers"

 ---

 {{site.data.keyword.attribute-definition-list}}

-# Cluster autoscaler add-on change log
+# Cluster autoscaler add-on version change log
-{: #ca_changelog}

-View information for patch updates to the cluster autoscaler add-on in your {{site.data.keyword.containerlong_notm}} clusters.
-{: shortdesc}
+{: #cl-add-ons-cluster-autoscaler}

 Patch updates
 :   Patch updates are delivered automatically by IBM and don't contain any feature updates or changes in the supported add-on and cluster versions.

 Release updates
-:   Release updates contain new features for the cluster autoscaler or changes in the supported add-on or cluster versions.
+:   Release updates contain new features or changes in the supported add-on or cluster versions.
 You must manually apply release updates to your cluster autoscaler add-on.
-To update your cluster autoscaler add-on, see [Updating the cluster autoscaler add-on](/docs/containers?topic=containers-cluster-scaling-install-addon#cluster-scaling-install-addon-update-addon).

-Refer to the following tables for a summary of changes for each version of the [cluster autoscaler add-on](/docs/containers?topic=containers-cluster-scaling-install-addon).

 To view a list of add-ons and the supported cluster versions, run the following command or see the [Supported cluster add-ons table](/docs/containers?topic=containers-supported-cluster-addon-versions).